PFGimenez/PFGimenez.github.io/_teaching/cs-secuweb.md

 location: "Rennes, France"
 ---

-I am in charge of this module.
-In addition to the coordination of the module, I teach the Flash backend framework.
+I am the coordinator of this module.
+Besides, I teach the Flash backend framework.